BrandonHe/sdl_evolution/proposals/nnnn-add-separate-qt-hmi-repository.md

 N/A.

 ## Alternatives considered
+Alternative 1:

+Create a Qt HMI linkage outside of SmartDeviceLink repository.
+This would make development work simple, just add a linkage in current SmartDeviceLink repository, but it's hard to have a good project maintaining, and also lack of good document support for English developers, questions and answers are not instant response for developers.

+Alternative 2:

-The alternative solution is to update and maintain the component Qt HMI in a separate repository as proposed by [SDL-0110](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0110-remove-qt-hmi-from-sdl-core.md#alternatives-considered).
+Update and maintain the component Qt HMI in a separate repository as proposed by [SDL-0110](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0110-remove-qt-hmi-from-sdl-core.md#alternatives-considered).
 But that's require quite a lot of more work to accomplish.